hassanlatif/email-backend/README.md

 The application is developed with the Java programming language.
 The two external libraries used are both open source, namely [JSON in Java](https://github.com/stleary/JSON-java) for JSON processing and [Jersey Web service framework](https://jersey.github.io/) for creating the RESTful API service.
 Maven is the choice of build and dependency management tool.
 ## Deployment instructions
 ### Deploying to local machine
 The [AWS SAM Local](https://github.com/awslabs/aws-sam-local)  can be used to run the service on a local machine.
 For SAM Local to work,   [Docker](https://www.docker.com/get-docker)  (community or enterprise) needs to be installed and running on the local machine.
-Below steps cane be followed to run the service locally:
+Please follow the steps below to run the service locally:

 1. Download and install [Docker](https://www.docker.com/get-docker)
 2. Install SAM Local: